grafana/tempo/docs/sources/tempo/operations/troubleshooting/metrics-generator.md

 ### Failed pushes to the generator

-For any number of reasons the distributor can fail a push to the generators.
+For any number of reasons, the distributor can fail a push to the generators.
 Use the following metric to determine if that is happening:

 ```